 The family then handed them out at a swim meet and made a card for the coach explaining what it was all about.

-Through this service project, over 60 kids and parents ended up with a really positive image of a church.
+Through service projects like this, over 60 kids and parents ended up with a really positive image of a church.

 2. Melted Crayons

-Our local children’s hospital asked us if we could have our kids melt used crayons in silicone molds for the children at their hospital who suffered with motor issues.
+Our local children’s hospital asked us if we could have our kids melt used crayons in silicone molds for the children at their hospital who suffered from motor issues.